Piper Laurie: Personal life

 Laurie was married to New York Herald Tribune entertainment writer and Wall Street Journal movie critic Joe Morgenstern.

 They met shortly after the release of The Hustler in 1961 when Morgenstern interviewed her during the film's promotion.
 They soon began dating, and nine months after the interview, they were married on January 21, 1962.
 When no substantial roles came her way after The Hustler, she and Morgenstern moved to Woodstock, New York.
-In 1971, they adopted a daughter, Anne Grace Morgenstern.
+In 1971, they adopted a daughter.
 In 1982, the couple divorced, after which she moved to the Hollywood area and continued working in films and television.

-She had previously dated actor and future US president Ronald Reagan.
+She had previously dated actor and future U.S. president Ronald Reagan.

-In 1962, she was Harvard's Hasty Pudding Woman of the Year, and in 2000, she received the Spirit of Hope Award in Korea for her service during the Korean War.
+In 1962, she was Harvard's Hasty Pudding Woman of the Year.
+In 2000, she received the Spirit of Hope Award in Korea for her service during the Korean War.
 She appeared at the September 2014 Mid-Atlantic Nostalgia Convention in Hunt Valley, Maryland.

-Laurie is a sculptor working in marble and clay and exhibits her work.
+Laurie was also a sculptor who worked in marble and clay.

-Awards

-Laurie has been nominated for an Academy Award for her performances in three films: The Hustler (1961), Carrie (1976) and Children of a Lesser God (1986).
-She won a Primetime Emmy Award for Outstanding Supporting Actress in a Miniseries or a Movie for her role in the 1986 TV movie Promise, opposite James Garner and James Woods.
-She also won a Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film in 1991 for her role in Twin Peaks.
-In addition, she received several Emmy nominations, including one for playing Magda Goebbels, wife of Joseph Goebbels, in The Bunker, opposite Anthony Hopkins as Hitler; and for her role in the miniseries The Thorn Birds, two nominations for her work in Twin Peaks, as Catherine Martell, and a nomination for her guest appearance on Frasier.
+Death

+Having been unwell for some time, Laurie died in Los Angeles on October 14, 2023, at age 91.